 My Peanut turned 8 this weekend.
 I have a few birthday posts I'm excited to share with you but today I wanted to start with the centerpiece of the weekend -- her awesome Baymax cake!

 This lady has loved Big Hero 6 ever since it hit the theaters, mommy is a big fan too.
-You can read our thoughts about the movie and the impact it has had on our girls over on Wonder & Co. here and you can find a copy of the movie here.

 For several months, she has told me she wanted a Big Hero 6 birthday but I knew I would likely not find any "official" themed party gear at the store just yet.